Inductive dimension: Formal definitions

-Then inductively, ind(X) is the smallest n such that, for every $x \isin X$ and every open set U containing x, there is an open set V containing x, such that the closure of V is a subset of U, and the boundary of V has small inductive dimension less than or equal to n − 1.
-(If X is a Euclidean n-dimensional space, V can be chosen to be an n-dimensional ball centered at x.)
+Then inductively, ind(X) is the smallest natural number n with the following property: for every $x \isin X$ and every open set U containing x, there is an open set V that contains x and whose closure is contained in U, such that the boundary of V has small inductive dimension less than n.
+Here, the boundary of V is considered as a topological space using the subspace topology inherited from X. (In the case of subspaces of Euclidean space, we may think of the sets V as tiny balls centered at x.)
+If no such n exists, we write ind(X) = ∞.

-For the large inductive dimension, we restrict the choice of V still further; Ind(X) is the smallest n such that, for every closed subset F of every open subset U of X, there is an open V in between (that is, F is a subset of V and the closure of V is a subset of U), such that the boundary of V has large inductive dimension less than or equal to n − 1.
+The large inductive dimension Ind(X) is defined to be the smallest n such that, for every closed subset F and every open subset U containing F, there is an open V that contains F and whose closure is contained in U, such that the boundary of V has large inductive dimension less than n.
+If no such n exists, we write Ind(X) = ∞.